rand3289/distributAr/README.md

 ### Building distributAr

-doing git clone, changing to main dir and typing make compiles 5 executable and one library:
+doing git clone, changing to main dir and typing "make" compiles 6 executable and one library:

 **libdummy.so.1**  - a dummy ANN (cluster of neurons) that sends and receives some random data
 **nets** - main server.
 Loads libdummy.so.1  then connects to tracker and waits for client commands